Mwiche96/OhMyGrid/docs/tools.md

 </div>

 1. Download any hint data layer into JOSM, or select other OpenStreetMap objects that you have filtered with `CTRL+F`.
-1. Download the Todo plugin for JSOM. `Edit → Preferences`.
+1. Download the Todo plugin for JOSM. `Edit → Preferences`.
 Search for Todo, mark it and press OK.
 Press `Windows → Todo list` to show the Todo list window.
 1. Press CTRL + A  to select all objects in the hint layer.
 Press the Add in the Todo plugin window (`Windows → Todo list`)
 1. Switch back to the OSM data layer.
 1. You can now systematically step through all the hints by pressing Mark.